mcaserta/c64-playground/basic/turbo-tape.md

    - `ee` is the `inc` processor opcode and is followed by its address input which is `20 d0`, which is simply `$d020` as the processor very much likes the read 16 bit wide addresses starting with the least significant 8 bits.
-   Let me explain: if your address is `$d020`, ylu split it into 2 separate
+   Let me explain: if your address is `$d020`, you split it into 2 separate
    bytes: `$d0` and `$20` and then swap them: `$20` `$d0`.
 This is the cpu representation format.
    - `4c` is the `jmp` processor opcode and is also followed by its address